RudraveerMandal/POGchain/docs/architecture.md

 mind.

 - Set of  validator nodes.
 Running POGchain only.
 Tasked with:
-  - Reaching consensus on a transaction set
+  - Reaching validation on a transaction set
   - Applying the tx set to their last ledger
   - Hashing current/recent/last-snapshot state
   - Sending SQL commands to connected DB to externalize changes